openmotics/plugins/ventilation/README.md

 considered "higher than usual" and thus requires an increased ventilation.
 It calculates this data foreach individual humidity sensor, and will adapt the ventilation to the highest required.

-Dew point mode: The plugin tries to keep the dew point between a given range and will (try to) set the ventilation to such level that the dew point will eventually be in the given range.
-It uses the outdoor humidity and current indoor temperature to calculate whether increasing the ventilation would actually change the dew point in the good direction.
+Dew point mode: The plugin tries to keep the humidity between a given range and will (try to) set the ventilation to such level that the humidity will eventually be in the given range.
+It uses the outdoor and indoor absolute humidity to calculate whether increasing the ventilation would actually change the humidity in the good direction.

 The plugin will adapt the ventilation system once per minut, but will only set the ventilation when it detects a change.
 So it's still possible to manually override the ventilation system.
 The manual setting won't be changed until the plugin detects humidity changes for which it needs